shimomo/bvp-stadium/README.md

 ```

 ## License
-The Stadium is open source software licensed under the [MIT license](LICENSE).
+The BVP Stadium package is open source software licensed under the [MIT license](LICENSE).